56aint/my_api/README.md

 ```
 -In our package.json, there is a pretest script with the command: ```node scripts/create-database.js test```.
 The test option at the end of the command tells the script to load the variables from .env.test instead of .env.
 -There is also a posttest script in our package.json with the command: ```node scripts/drop-database.js```.
 This will use **```drop-database.js```** file in our **scripts** folder to delete our test database after our tests have finished running.

+**Reminder** In src folder, create these folders in order listed: Model, Controller, Routes, tests.
+The first folder will be required in the next, and so on.
+Also, associations are made in Sequelize setup file e.g. in /src/models/index.js